TOURS

 The 2000s have witnessed an evolving blossoming of Kate’s creative frontiers.
 The 2004 arrival of her daughter, Gypsy, is naturally her proudest achievement.
 Bigger than winning Dancing with the Stars, judging X-Factor, publishing (with Tom Gilling) her autobiography I’m Talking, or even that Order of Australia “for significant service to the performing arts, particularly music, and to charitable organisations” in 2016.

-In studios spanning three continents, Kate’s various strings as writer, interpreter and all-round musical explorer have entwined to produce a panorama sometimes best identified by an address.
-19 Days In New York was made with legendary soul producer Billy Davis.
-Nine Lime Avenue, another platinum seller, harked back to her childhood passion for ‘80s pop.
-Kensal Road was made in London with shades of acoustic folk and even country.
+Spanning three continents, Kate’s various strings as writer, interpreter and musical explorer have entwined into a panorama sometimes best identified by an address.
+19 Days In New York with legendary soul producer Billy Davis.
+Nine Lime Avenue, another platinum seller, drew on her childhood passion for ‘80s pop.
+Kensal Road was made in London with shades of acoustic folk and country.

 30 ALBUMS ACROSS 40 YEARS